automenta/mb7/doc/README.plan.md

 ## 6. Functional Tags

-Tags drive SemanticScribe’s functionality, emulating features from various applications.
+Tags drive Netention’s functionality, emulating features from various applications.
 Each tag has an Ontology definition with specific reactions.

 | **Tag**               | **Purpose**                    | **Reaction (on Edge Change)**                              | **Emulates**             |